Giuseppe Ciribini

 Giuseppe Ciribini (20 January 1913 – 24 July 1990) was an Italian engineer and professor, considered the father of the discipline of architectural technology in Italy.

 Biography

 Giuseppe Ciribini was born in Milan on 20 January 1913.
 He studied engineering at the Polytechnic University of Milan where he graduated in 1936 with a dissertation about Italian rural housing, supervised by Prof. Giuseppe Sacchi.
 During World War II Ciribini served in the Corps of Engineers of the Regia Aeronautica (Italian Royal Air Force).

 In 1948, after the war, Ciribini became professor of Elementi costruttivi (literally: building elements) in Milan.
-Later he moved to the Politecnico di Torino where, from 1966 on, he taught architectural technology.
-Besides Turin e Milan he also gave lectures in several others universities as in Venice, Ulm, Sao Paulo, Porto Alegre and Algeri.
+Later he moved to the Polytechnic University of Turin where, from 1966 on, he taught architectural technology.
+Besides Turin e Milan he also gave lectures in several others universities as in Venice, Ulm, São Paulo, Porto Alegre and Algiers.